 | You are aiming at help desk or IT support with no tech work history | CompTIA A+ or Network+ style baseline | BLS says computer support candidates may qualify with a high school diploma plus relevant IT certifications, and its support profile explicitly discusses certifications as a helpful starting point | You still need troubleshooting proof; RoleMath's help-desk sample used terms such as Troubleshooting, Windows, ServiceNow, Active Directory, and Security+ |

-| You want networking work, not vague 'IT' | Cisco CCNA or a lower-cost networking starter | The role target is concrete, and RoleMath's network-administrator sample named Cisco, BGP, OSPF, CCNP, troubleshooting, and CCNA language | CCNA is not beginner magic; build packet, routing, and lab evidence |
+| You want networking work, not vague 'IT' | Cisco CCNA or a lower-cost networking starter | The role target is concrete, and RoleMath's network-administrator sample named Cisco, BGP, OSPF, CCNP, troubleshooting, and CCNA language | CCNA is not beginner magic; build sample, routing, and lab evidence |

 | You are moving toward SOC/security from support or networking | Security+ or CySA+ style baseline | The security target has BLS occupation upside, and RoleMath samples for SOC/security roles named SIEM, incident response, EDR, threat intelligence, Splunk, Security+, and CySA+ | A security cert is strongest when paired with labs, logs, detection writeups, and a support/networking base |

-| You already have IT basics and want cloud | AWS Cloud Practitioner for literacy, then AWS Solutions Architect Associate when you can build | Official AWS cost rows put Cloud Practitioner at $100 and Solutions Architect Associate at $150 in the seed; cloud-engineer samples named AWS, Kubernetes, Terraform, Python, Azure, GCP, and Linux | The cert should follow hands-on cloud projects, not replace them |
+| You already have IT basics and want cloud | AWS Cloud Practitioner for literacy, then AWS Solutions Architect Associate when you can build | Official AWS cost rows put Cloud Practitioner at $100 and Solutions Architect Associate at $150 in our published data; cloud-engineer samples named AWS, Kubernetes, Terraform, Python, Azure, GCP, and Linux | The cert should follow hands-on cloud projects, not replace them |

 | You are learning current AI tools for work you already do | Official OpenAI or Anthropic learning programs | The official OpenAI and Anthropic pages support real learning-program claims; OpenAI Certified is invite-only for eligible Enterprise/Edu workspaces, and Academy courses can document completion | Treat these as vendor learning signals unless a public proctored credential is officially supported |